tzmanics/workshop-rendering-the-right-way/angular-universal/04_set-up-hosting.md

 > 🚨 If you see this error `FirebaseError: Callers must accept Terms of Service`, as I did, you just need to head to your [Google Cloud dashboard](https://console.cloud.google.com/home/) and hit 'Create project' in order to accept the Terms of Service.

 Next, we'll setup our Cloud Functions.
 I chose to write mine in JS but feel free to choose TypeScript (I choose this to have as many similarites between rendering options just for this workshop).
-Then we can choose to enforce ESLint (totes optional) and we will want to install dependencies now.
+Then we can say 'No' for now to enforce ESLint and we will want to install dependencies now.

 ![firebase functions setup](https://res.cloudinary.com/dzkoxrsdj/image/upload/v1605537030/Screen_Shot_2020-11-16_at_8.55.15_AM_swj2na.jpg)